Secondary Sales in VC-backed startups: A Quick Primer for Entrepreneurs

 Who Buys Secondary Shares?

-The first question I get about entrepreneurs is who they might sell their shares to.
-That’s like saying, who invests in startups- there are many people who want shares of successful startups.
+The first question I get from entrepreneurs is who they might sell their shares to.
+That’s like saying, who invests in startups?
+There are many people who want shares of successful startups.
 Here’s an overview of the different groups I’ve seen participate in buying secondary shares:

 Existing and New Investors.